 Q. How do I ensure my letterhead looks good when printed?

 A. Before printing, preview your document by clicking “File,” then “Print.”
-Check the layout and adjust margins if necessary to ensure it looks professional.
+Review the layout and adjust margins as needed to make the design stay sharp and professional.

 Conclusion

 Creating a letterhead in Word is an essential skill that can significantly enhance your business’s professionalism and brand consistency.
-Following these steps, you can craft a refined letterhead that impresses your clients and partners immediately.
+Following these steps, you can craft a refined letterhead that immediately impresses your clients and partners.
 Remember to keep it simple, maintain consistency with your other branding materials, and always use high-quality images.

 With this guide, you can create a great letterhead that effectively represents your business.
 Happy designing!